 Generally, you must have earned income to contribute to an IRA.
-However, if you're married and your spouse is still working, he or she can contribute up to $7,000 a year to an IRA that you own.
+However, if you're married and your spouse is still working, he or she can generally contribute up to $7,000 a year to a traditional or Roth IRA that you own.
 (We're assuming that since you're reading about breaks for retirees, you're at least 50 years old.)
 As long as your spouse has enough earned income to fund the contribution to your account (and any deposits to his or her own), this tax shelter's doors remain open to you.

 Timing Tax Payments